 Region Itinerary: England

 There are numerous unusual places and events where your clients can experience English eccentricities.
-How about a competition to find the UK’s biggest liar, or eating raw onions in the Forest of Dean?
+Perhaps enjoy some raw onions in the Forest of Dean.

 Trendsetters can explore Liverpool’s signature boutiques.